usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-grading.md

   1. Verify the issue is automatically assigned to `josecorella`.
 Jose is the teacher assistant that will process these issues.

   1. Verify the issue has the `verify` label automatically applied.
-We use this to tell the difference between verification and code review requests.
+We use this to tell the difference between (functionality) verification and code review requests.

   1. Add the project label, either `project1`, `project2`, `project3`, or `project4`, in all lowercase with no spaces.
 These labels should already exist.
 We use these labels to track how long it takes to progress on specific projects.